oneeyedman/Lemonade-kit/README.md

-# &lt;PizzaPlate /&gt;
+# Lemonade Kit

-Our gulp-ready-website-starter-kit based on html5Boilerplate and experience :)
+This is my gulp-ready-compass-free-website-starter-kit based on html5Boilerplate and experience ;)

 <!-- MarkdownTOC depth=2 -->